sokcuri/multi-speaker-tacotron-tensorflow/README.md

     python3 train.py --data_path=datasets/son --load_path logs/son-20171015

+You will see synthesized train/test audio and its attention in `logs` directory.

+To see training (e.g. train/test loss) status:

+    tensorboard --logdir=logs --host=0.0.0.0 --port=6006

 If you don't have good and enough (10+ hours) dataset, it would be better to use `--initialize_path` to use a well-trained model as initial parameters.